Zelle: Service

-Competition with PayPal's Venmo service
+Competition with Venmo

 The Zelle service's principal competitor is PayPal and its Venmo payment service.
-Venmo is more popular, based on public awareness, opinion polling, and active engagement with users, but Zelle processes a much larger dollar volume of money transfers — reportedly US$75 billion in its first year, 2017.
+Venmo is more popular, based on public awareness, opinion polling, and active engagement with users, but Zelle processes a much larger dollar volume of money transfers, transferring transactions of more than $1.6 billion a day in the first half of 2022.

-The two services work very similarly from the user's perspective, e.g., both services use email addresses and mobile phone numbers to identify recipients, but Venmo lacks the direct integration with banking institutions that Zelle has and Zelle money transfers are typically processed more quickly.
+The two services are similar from the user's perspective; e.g., both services use email addresses and mobile phone numbers to identify recipients, but Venmo lacks the direct integration with banking institutions that Zelle has and Zelle money transfers are typically processed more quickly.

-Starting in January 2018, Venmo began to offer a more rapid transfer option than its typical 1–3 day transfer service.
+Starting in January 2018, Venmo began to offer a more rapid transfer option than its typical one- to three-day transfer service.
 Venmo charges a fee for the service, whereas Zelle-affiliated banks do not.
 The Zelle network does not charge users a fee for money transfers.
-Banks are allowed to charge a fee for Zelle transfers involving their accounts, but they have generally not chosen to do so.
+Banks are allowed to charge a fee for Zelle transfers involving their accounts, but they generally do not.

-Both Venmo and Zelle payments to a registered user cannot be canceled, though a customer service rep for the company may be able to reverse the transaction with the permission of the recipient.
+Both Venmo and Zelle payments to a registered user cannot be canceled (at least without the explicit permission of the recipient).